Good afternoon devs and welcome to this week’s issue of developer weekly!

 - How to use HTTP outcalls: POST: this page is another brand new tutorial written by Diego Prats that explains how to make a POST HTTP request using a sample canister that sends a request with JSON information to a free API that is used to verify that the headers and body of the request were sent properly.

-- A new resource limits and constraints documentation page that details the IC’s resource constraints and limits for things such as canister queue limit, instruction limit query calls, Wasm stable memory, and subnet capacity.
+- A new resource limits and constraints documentation page that details ICP’s resource constraints and limits for things such as canister queue limit, instruction limit query calls, Wasm stable memory, and subnet capacity.

 - New SNS documentation, which includes updated instructions for developing, testing, and launching an SNS, including a page dedicated to SNS asset canisters and a new SNS launch checklist.